harrisonseby/Probabilistic-Road-Map/README.md

 ## Drawbacks of this code

 This code only constructs the graph for the PRM.
 The next step is run a search algorithm like the A* or Dijkstra algorith.
-THe code will be updated once it is complete.
+The code will be updated once it is complete.

 ## How to run this program